maziano/prem82.github.io/README.md

 ## Smile Prem Website

-Hi - This is my personal website, built with Jekyll, hosted on GitHub pages with a customized template created by Leo Babatua, author of http://zenhabits.net
+Hi - This is my personal website, built with Jekyll, hosted on GitHub pages with Lanyon Theme.

-All the artifacts in this repository is opensource.
+All the artifacts in this repository are opensource.
 You can fork this repo and use it as you wish.

-I would be extremely happy, if you link back to the site when, you cite or use the blog content in your blogs (not mandatory though)
+I would be extremely happy, if you link back to the site when, you use the content in your website/blogs (not mandatory though)

 Remember this quote always: